kapistelijaKrisu/FullstackForum/doc/backlog.md

 - disable posts further commenting as well / mod can do it
 - delete comments and name variables of cat/post/com
 - edit category/forumposts/comments
-- insert pictures, gifs to comments
 - redirect from not existing post leads to undefined category, should fix that
 - likes, view count
-- tests, proptypes
+- category page of undefined to throw error and add other info of category to category page
+### optional
+- follow own posts
-- lint
+- follow other's posts
 - mobile view
-### optional
 - deploy via docker
+- insert pictures, gifs to comments
+- db init into script
+- lint
+- convert viewed posttime to local time
 - have categories visible/writable only for mods
-- convert viewed posttime to local time
 - find nicer form components to make validation more clear and simpler
-- category page of undefined to throw error and add other info of category to category page
 - sort by views/popularity
-- improve personal page
+- improve personal page (exact way to be defined, partially done with other tasks)
 - make background fancier
-- notifying of receiving a comment into one of the posted posts
-- db init into script
+- tests, proptypes